codeheaven-io/codeheaven.io/_posts/2015-07-15-how-to-use-axios-as-your-http-client.markdown

 ## Introduction

 Axios is a promise-based HTTP client that works both in the browser and in a node.js environment.
 It basically provides a single API for dealing with `XMLHttpRequest`s and node’s `http` interface.
 Besides that, it wraps the requests using a polyfill for ES6 new's promise syntax.
+In this post we'll see how to perform HTTP requests using axios.
+Looks *promising*, right?
+Let's go!

 ## Installation